Daemon

 - Stateless — each call is independent.
 No conversation history is retained between invocations.

-⏱️ The Daemon has a 120-second timeout.
-For tasks that may take longer, consider breaking the work into smaller steps or using an asynchronous pattern.
+Note: The Daemon has a 120-second timeout.
+For tasks that may take longer, consider breaking the work into smaller steps.

 In Flow Builder, add an Action element and search for: